nirvana/belvedere/README.md

 Getting this going in your project:

   - Copy the scripts/ci folder, circle.yml & Dockerfile to your project.
-  - Update the Erlang and Elixir versions to the latest in the scripts
+  - Update the Erlang and Elixir versions to the latest in the Dockerfile
+  - Set CIRCLE_PROJECT_REPONAME in the Dockerfile to your project's name
   - Make changes to the Docker File as appropriate for your project
   - Specify the deps and apps you care about for dialyzer in your mix file. (see our example)
   - Add credentials for the Docker.com repo to your CircleCI account (optional for deployment)